A Time Clock That Works in the Bay

 What Is Time Clock Software for Mechanics?

 For an auto repair shop, the key word is real hours.
-Even when you pay on flagged book time, the software keeps a clean record of the actual time each tech was on the clock, which is the record payroll and the law are built on.
+Even when you pay on flagged book time, the software keeps a clean record of the actual time each tech was on the clock, which is the record that payroll and the law are built on.
 For a deeper primer, see our complete guide to employee time tracking.

 Who Needs Time Clock Software?